cloudify-cosmo/docs.getcloudify.org/content/manager/resource-visibility.md

 ## Global Resources

-A global resource is exposed to all users who have access to at least one of the manager's tenants.
+A global resource is shown to all users who have access to at least one of the manager's tenants.
 Starting from Cloudify 4.3, a resource can be created with global visibility.
 The resources which can be set to global are blueprints, secrets and plugins - and an admin role is required to perform this setting.
 Once a resource is set to global, its visibility level cannot be changed.